eugener/oxbow/README.md

 **SwingBits** is a collection of useful components and utilities for Java Swing Toolkit.
-The documentation can be found in the [Project Wiki](https://github.com/eugener/oxbow/wiki/Table-Filtering)
+The documentation can be found in the [Project Wiki](https://github.com/eugener/oxbow/wiki/Table-Filtering).
+Latest releases are available in the [Downloads](https://github.com/eugener/oxbow/downloads)

 ```
- NOTE: The TaskDialog library is now a part of SwingBits
+ NOTE: The TaskDialog library is becoming a part of SwingBits starting with SwingBits v1.0
 ```

 Here are some of its features: